tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 1. Aggressiveness
 1. Optimism

+For example joy + acceptance = love; acceptance + fear = submission; anger + expectancy = aggressiveness.

 This could be understood as base for subjective picture of emotions.

 ![orchestra of emotions](orchestra_of_emotions_agi.png)